 HIST 3202.
 MODERN WORLD HISTORY II.
+Three credit hours.
+Three hours of lecture per week.

 The contemporary world from the Congress of Vienna to the present, with emphasis on the First and Second World Wars, the Cold War and the Third World.